Monaco Historic Grand Prix

 All in all, an exceptionally rare line-up awaits spectators, with several starting grids each as different as the next.

 For three days, the competitors will be sharing their passion for competition at the highest level with the public, in real race situations.
-With the added bonus of the sounds and smells that characterise their cars of yesteryear, on a circuit built in the heart of the Principality of Monaco, whose layout is 80% identical to that of 1929 and is still used today in the FIA Formula 1 World Championship.
+With the added bonus of the sounds and smells that characterise their cars of yesteryear, on a circuit built in the heart of the Principality of Monaco, whose layout is 80% identical to that of 1929 and is still used today as part of the FIA Formula 1 World Championship.

 A celebration of motor sport